 When our kids get sick, we found that naps become very unreliable.
 Our go-to plan for naps became “rest times” where we watched a movie or a show – with me cuddling and holding them in a recliner.
 If they so happened to fall asleep?
 Great.
 If not?
 No big deal – we were watching a movie.

 As with any illness, though, if you’re ever concerned please consult your pediatrician.
-Even if the illness is a relatively minor one, they can at least give you age and weight appropriate doses for medicines that may help your child weather the illness easier.
+Even if the illness is a relatively minor one, they can at least give you age and weight-appropriate doses for medicines that may help your child weather the illness easier.

 Sleep Training Naps Q&A

-Here are real-life naptime sleep training questions by parents just like you.
+Here are real-life naptime sleep training questions from parents just like you.
 And even better, here are real-life answers – based on way too much research, experience, and talking to thousands of parents – parents just like you.

 Got a question you want to be added to the Q&A?
 Be sure to contact us with your question so we can get it added here, answered in a new post (or YouTube video), or address it privately.
 Just be forewarned that the type of response you get will depend on the situation.